x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/default-folders.md

 - RPTs are retention tags for default folders.
 You can only select a delete action for RPTs - either **delete and allow recovery** or **permanently delete**.

 - You can't create an RPT to move messages to the archive.
-To move old items to archive, you can create a Default Policy Tag (DPT), which applies to the entire mailbox, or Personal Tags, which are displayed in Outlook and Outlook Web App (OWA) as Archive Policies.
+To move old items to archive, you can create a Default Policy Tag (DPT), which applies to the entire mailbox, or Personal Tags, which are displayed in Outlook and Outlook on the web as Archive Policies.
 Your users can apply them to folders or individual messages.

 - You can't apply RPTs to the Contacts folder.